A very comfortable self-inflating mat that's insulated too.

 When inflated, the Outwell Dreamboat is a good size.

-Another neat trick of the Outwell Dreamboat is its Summer and Winter model.
+Another neat trick of the Outwell Dreamboat is its Summer and Winter mode.

-When the Winter symbol is showing, the mat is insulated to help keep you warmer when the weather is cold.
+When the Winter symbol shows, the mat is insulated to help keep you warmer when the weather is cold.

-When the Summer symbol is showing, the mat can help cool you down on warm summer nights.
+When the Summer symbol shows, the mat can help cool you down on warm summer nights.